Biruk-N/backgroundgen/README.md

 # backgroundgen
-this is a practice for simple javascript
+  > this is a simple practice for javascript.